A confidential space to explore the thoughts, feelings and challenges in your life.

 Individual Therapy

 One to one counselling can empower you to face challenging life hurdles in the knowledge that you are not alone.
 It can offer an important lifeline and can change lives for the better.
-It may not be able to control what is happening but it can refocus your thoughts on how to respond to distress.

 Couples Counselling